dpep/berater_rb/README.md

 end

 lock = limiter.limit
-# do some work inline
+# do work inline
 lock.release

+limiter.limit(cost: 2) do
+# do extra expensive work
+end

+limiter.limit(capacity: 3) do
+# do work within the new capacity limit
+end
 ```

 `.limit` - acquire a lock.
 Raises a `Berater::Overloaded` error if limits have been exceeded.
 When passed a block, it will execute the block unless the limit has been exceeded.
 Otherwise it returns the lock, which should be released once completed.